 My European adventure came to an end, and I made my way back to London for my Mums 60th Birthday party (which I was never going to miss).
 I settled again back into London life quite quickly, catching up with my loved ones & friends.
 Exploring London & the new pop ups, restaurants & bars that I missed whilst I'd been away.
 That was when I met my "one", my boyfriend of over a year now and I couldn't be happier.
 He's also travelled and backpacked the world, and every opportunity that we get we book a flight somewhere, even if its just for a long weekend.
 In 2016 alone, we did 12 holidays together, including Mexico, Thailand, Italy and Morocco.

-So here we are, the present day and the decision I've made to go it alone and build my travel business.
-After years and years of looking after small and medium size businesses in the UK, I made the decision (finally) to start up on my own, and follow my true passions, which are helping others, through my travelling and writing.
+So here we are, the present day, working as a temporary/contract PA which I really enjoy, as not only do I love to support and help people but it gives me the flexibility to travel and run my travel blog on a part time basis.
 My future will hold many more adventures I'm sure, building my business along the way and providing you guys with some great content & video footage from various travel destinations.

 I want to use my knowledge and experience to help others find the courage to truly live their lives & seek out worldwide travel adventures.
 The realisation that capturing dreams, living in the present moment & mapping out adventures across the globe for others is what I want to achieve.
 I would love to be a "tiny" reason behind why you decided to travel, became enlightened by your experiences, fell in love, and many many more.
 That would make me smile always knowing that I given something back & helped create adventures.